Easy Guide to Opening a Swimming Pool for the Season

 Assuming you have covered your pool for the winter, your pool cover will likely be covered with leaves, dirt and dust from the winter season, which will need cleaning up before you even think about removing the cover.

 If you have a pool cover pump, now is the time to use it.
-This device will suck up any standing water on the cover plus dirt and debris that is also in the way.
-Use a soft brush to manually sweep any other messy bits.
+This device will suck up any standing water on the cover plus any dirt and debris that is also in the way.
+Use a soft brush to sweep any other messy bits manually.

 Step 2: Remove the cover

-You will now need to remove the winter pool cover for a deep clean.
-To do this, you may need a little help to move the entire cover over to a flat area.
-Once your pool cover has been successfully removed, use cover cleaner and a soft brush to wash away any remaining dirt.
+You must now remove the winter pool cover for a deep clean.
+To do this, you may need help moving the entire cover to a flat area.
+Once your pool cover has been successfully removed, use cover cleaner and a soft brush to remove any remaining dirt.

-This is also a good time to inspect the material for any wear and tear.
-Winter pool covers are generally pretty durable, but that doesn’t mean they are invincible!
-If you do notice any rips or holes, you may want to purchase a new one altogether.
-If this is the case, at least you won’t need to spend time deep cleaning it!
+This is also a good time to inspect the material for wear and tear.
+Winter pool covers are generally durable, but that doesn’t mean they are invincible!
+You may want to purchase a new one if you notice any rips or holes.
+If true, you won’t need to spend time deep-cleaning it!

 Step 3: Time to inspect

 Pool season may come to an abrupt end if you fail to spot damage.
-That’s why we have put together a short list of ‘to-do’s’ so you don’t miss a thing.
+That’s why we have compiled a short list of ‘to-do’s’ so you don’t miss a thing.

 • Don’t forget to reinstall any pool lights that were removed when closing.
 Swimming at night won’t be the same without them!